zalando/skipper/docs/kubernetes/ingress-backends.md

 1. use [Pod lifecycle hooks](#pod-lifecycle-hooks)
-2. use a SIGTERM handler to switch `readinessProbe` to unhealthy and teardown your application later, probably just waiting until SIGKILL will terminate your process.
+2. use a SIGTERM handler to switch `readinessProbe` to unhealthy and exit later, or just wait for SIGKILL terminating the process.

 ### Pod Lifecycle Hooks